sadevp/NIMS_to_BIDS/README.md

   	*e.g. "balloonanalogrisktask" to "balloon analog risk task"
   * run_number
   	*if applicable, if not, leave blank
-  * repetion_time
+  * repetition_time
   	*if applicable, if not, leave blank

  Once the BIDS_info document is filled out, running the script will prompt you for:
   * file path to project folder

 The script will:
-  * check to see if all your participant folders are in NIMS_data
+  * check to see if all your participant folders are in NIMS_data folder
   * check to see if your scans match your protocol
   * create BIDS_data file, renaming volume files and creating .json and .tsv files